 State Senator Chris Larson (D-Milwaukee), one of the 14 hiding out in Illinois, shrugged off the threat.
 “He’s throwing a bunch of stuff at the wall,” Larson said.
-“He knows on the wrong side of history.
+“He knows he is on the wrong side of history.
 He should start listening to the people outside in the streets.”

 Senate Republicans are also amping up the threats.
 Yesterday, Majority Leader Scott Fitzgerald threatened a vote on a bill that would require voters show an ID at the polls.
 This kind of shows you how this is an ideological power play rather than a budget issue.
 And if you needed more proof:

 A website designed to keep protesters informed was blocked by administrators inside the state Capitol, according to a claim by the Democratic Party of Wisconsin.